spautz/tiny-immutable-set/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in tiny-immutable-set!
+Thanks for your interest in Tiny-Immutable-Set!
 You are very welcome to contribute.

-By contributing to tiny-immutable-set, you agree to abide by the [code of conduct](./CODE_OF_CONDUCT.md).
+By contributing to Tiny-Immutable-Set, you agree to abide by the [code of conduct](./CODE_OF_CONDUCT.md).

 ## Reporting Bugs and Asking Questions